microsoft/FluidFramework/docs/content/docs/data-structures/task-manager.md

 Although both APIs are ultimately used to join the task queue, they have two key differences which impacts which should be used in any given scenario.
 The first key difference is that `volunteerForTask()` returns a `Promise`, while `subscribeToTask()` is synchronous and will rely on events.
 Second, `volunteerForTask()` will only enter the client into the task queue **once**, while `subscribeToTask()` will re-enter the client into the task queue if the client disconnects and later reconnects.

 Due to these differences, `volunteerForTask()` is better suited for one-time tasks such as data imports or migrations.
 For an example, see [the schema upgrade demo](#external-examples).
-On the other hand, `subscribeToTask()` is prefered for ongoing tasks that have no defintive end.
+On the other hand, `subscribeToTask()` is prefered for ongoing tasks that have no definitive end.
 For an example, see [the task selection demo](#external-examples).

 ### Events